dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-smart-contracts.md

 * a **base/length fee** component, and
 * a **weight fee** proportional to execution complexity.

 This protects network resources and incentivizes efficient code.
-Parachains may tweak parameters, but the core approach—**“convert weight to fee”**—is standard across Substrate-based chains.
+Parachains may tweak parameters, but the core approach—**“convert weight to fee”**—is standard across Polkadot SDK-based chains.

 ## Mini-Guides: Hello World in Each Environment
 > High-level steps to orient you.
 Always follow the latest chain-specific docs for precise commands and versions.